AlexSongh/SI507_Final_Project_W21/README.md

 Enter "summary" for plot summary;
 Or enter "stars" for more movies of the related stars;
 Or enter "save" to save the movie in your favorite movie database called "favmovie.sqlite";
+Or enter "showdb" to continue Step 4.
+#### Step 4:
-Or enter "time" to show how many movies in each decade in your current database to get an insight of your movie taste;
+Enter "time" to show how many movies in each decade in your current database to get an insight of your movie taste;
-Or enter "rating" to show movie_ratings of your favorite movies in movie database.
+Or enter "rating" to show movie_ratings of your favorite movies in movie database;
+Or enter "stars" to show number of movies associated with the stars of the movies you saved in movie database;
+Or enter "director" to show number of movies associated with directors of the movies you saved in movie database;
 Or enter "return" to go back to the upper level Step 2;
 Or enter "exit" to end the program.